mkarpiarz/cloud-native-docs/gpu-operator/amazon-eks.rst

 Amazon Machine Image (AMI) that is specific to an AWS region and Kubernetes version.
 See https://cloud-images.ubuntu.com/aws-eks/ for the AMI values such as ``ami-00687acd80b7a620a``.

+By selecting the AMI, you can customize which NVIDIA software components are installed by the GPU Operator at deployment time.
+For example, the Operator can deploy GPU driver containers and use the Operator to manage the lifecycle of the NVIDIA software components.

 *************
 Prerequisites